Amphiluke/less-compile-roots/README.md

 };
 ```

-In fact, the config module just exports an object which is used as the `options` parameter for the [compileRoots](#compilerootsoptions) method.
+In fact, the config module just exports an object which is then used as the `options` parameter for the [compileRoots](#compilerootsoptions) method.

 ## Requirements